ayoamrit/SQLWorkbase/README.md

 table view by utilizing JDBC drivers.
 By entering their SQL Server username and password, users can access all their databases and tables, which are displayed in a JTree Panel.
 - Users can easily view specific tables by left-clicking on them in the JTree which will display the selected table in JTable.
-- This program remembers the user's credentials, username and password, for future uses, making it more conveient to connect to the SQL Server.
+- This program remembers the user's credentials, username and password, for future uses, making it more convenient to connect to the SQL Server.
 - Key feature of this program is that it allows users to export the selected table as an excel file using Apache POI drivers , making it a convenient tool for managing and exploring SQL Server databases.
 - The program has a proper exception handling mechanism, making it robust and user-friendly.
 </br>